China issues new ‘single-game’ instructions to guide its climate action

 On climate-related issues, the Politburo demanded that the nation “carry out the carbon-peaking and carbon neutrality work in a coordinated and orderly manner (要统筹有序做好碳达峰、碳中和工作)”, as well as introduce an action plan “as soon as possible” to lead the nation’s emission-peaking endeavour.

-It employed bureaucratic lingo and commanded the country to “stick to a single game nationwide”, “rectify campaign-style emission reduction” and “establish before breaking”.
+It employed bureaucratic lingo and commanded the country to “stick to a single game nationwide”, “rectify campaign-style carbon reduction” and “establish before breaking”.

 The meeting then instructed officials to “resolutely contain the blind development of ‘dual-high’ projects (坚决遏制“两高”项目盲目发展)” – a goal set by the 14th five-year plan and highlighted by various leaders after that – and ensure a stable electricity supply during peak demand in summer.